 15ml Fresh lemon juice

 Make the tea and let it cool down.
 Muddle two strawberries with lemon juice in the glass part of Boston shaker, add mint and muddle some more.
 Add the rum and cooled down tea and shake.
-Strain and garnish with a strawberry and mint spring.
+Strain and garnish with a strawberry and mint sprig.

 50ml Pear and ginger tea